zh3zh/CODA/README.md

-This pipeline is used to generate base pairing map from deep mutational sequencing data of RNA ribozyme, with the method introduced in the paper "Precise inference of RNA base-pairing structure by deep mutational scanning and covariation-induced deviation of activity".
+This pipeline is used to generate the base-pairing map from deep mutational sequencing data of RNA ribozyme, with the method introduced in the paper "Accurate inference of the full base-pairing structure of RNA by deep mutational scanning and covariation-induced deviation of activity".

 Before running this pipline, make sure these programs were correctly installed.